mygento/module-shipment/README.md

 - Client inherits \Mygento\Shipment\Model\AbstractClient

-  Class is used for communication with API
+  Class is used for communication with API.
+Exchanges with others through Service.

 - Carrier inherits \Mygento\Shipment\Model\AbstractCarrier